Tezsure/Tezster-CLI/README.md

 #### Complex smart contract

-Copy the michelson code from the link - "https://www.codepile.net/pile/w5OEK2ro" and copy in a file (eg.- calculator.tz) -
+Copy the michelson code from the link - https://www.codepile.net/pile/w5OEK2ro and copy in a file (eg.- calculator.tz) -

-To list down all entry points and initial storage type, run
+To extract all entry points and initial storage format type, run

 ```
 tezster extract-entry-points <absolute path>